 Along with love comes the term “unconditional.”
 This has been a staple when referencing romantic relationships.
 We tend to believe it without reserve or question: Love your mate unconditionally.
-Yet, with more relationships and growth I experience, I question this phrase.
-In theory it’s a lovely sentiment; in application, not so much.
-I have concerns that people think they must put up and shut up because of the unconditional factor echoed for years on end.
+Yet, with every new relationship and the continuum of personal growth, I question this phrase.
+In theory, it’s a lovely sentiment; in application, not so much.
+I have concerns that people think they must put up and shut up because the unconditional factor has echoed for years on end.
 If people feel confined, dissatisfied and unhappy, yet believe they can’t leave the relationship due to constraints stemming from those two words, guess what happens?
 Infidelity, for one.
 I decided to address this topic with the ever-informational Cathy Chambliss, LMFT.
-Her simple yet defined breakdown gives voice to the realities of this oft recited phrase.
+Her simple yet defined breakdown gives voice to the realities of this oft-recited phrase.
 Turns out, we’re on the same page.

 EML: What are your thoughts about unconditional love?

 It seems like all people in romantic relationships long to experience this with each other and become frustrated when they don’t.
 I think there is a huge distinction between unconditional love and the ability to work well in a relationship.
 Many people love their partners but are not able to have a healthy relationship, so they leave the partnership.